Neural Networks Enhancement with Logical Knowledge: architecture

-Intuitively, $U_i^x$ and $U_i^y$ are binary predicates that ignore one of the two inputs.
+Intuitively, $P^x$ and $P^y$ are binary predicates that ignore the second and the first input, respectively.
 For instance, let $Smoker(x)$ be the unary predicate that is true if person $x$ smokes.
-The $Smoker^x(x,y)$ is the binary predicate corresponding to the sentence: ``The first object of the pair $(x,y)$ is a smoker''.
+The binary atom $Smoker^x(x,y)$ corresponds to the sentence: ``The first element of the pair $(x,y)$ is a smoker''.

 For each binary clause, we can substitute the original unary predicates with their binary extensions.
 For instance, the clause

 is converted to